Tiryoh/oneliners/README.md

 # oneliners

-usefull scripts for Ubuntu, not only shell oneliners
+useful scripts for Ubuntu, not only shell oneliners

 ## Requirements